 This most like has to do with the brand of gluten-free all purpose flour used.
 While this recipe will taste fine with a variety of gluten-free flour blends, it will affect how much they spread.
 Typically I recommend Cup4Cup GF flour for baked goods, it contains too much cornstarch, which prohibits the cookies from spreading.
 Therefore, I recommend using King Arthur Measure-for-Measure gluten-free flour.Dairy-Free Modification

 Replace the buttermilk with a non-dairy milk with 1 tablespoon replaced with vinegar.
-Let sit for 5 minutes and stir before using.storing and freezing
+Let sit for 5 minutes and stir before using.Storing and Freezing

 These are best served at room temperature to keep the filling soft and fluffy.
 Store in an airtight container in a single layer, or stack between sheets of wax paper.
 If not enjoying the same day they are made, I recommend freezing until ready to serve.
 To freeze, place in a single layer on a lined sheet pan.
 Freeze until solid.
 Once frozen, stack between sheets of wax paper and freeze in an air tight container.
 Wrap the container with plastic wrap to protect from freezer burn.
 Freeze up to three months.
 Thaw at room temperature for 2 hours so the filling becomes soft again.
-The cakes will defrost before the filling comes to room temperature.Nutrition
+The cakes will defrost before the filling comes to room temperature.This post contains affiliate links.
+My opinions are always my own.
+If you purchase a product through an affiliate link, I make a small commission – at no cost to you.
+Read full disclosure policy here.

 What kind of shortening do you use?
 I want to avoid crisco.
 Would Nutiva work?